Manuscript Submission Guidelines

 Topics posted to the scholarly blog reflect contemporary issues in higher education, and offer tips and best practices.
 We encourage you to tell us what works, what challenges had to be overcome, and what you would do differently in the future.
 In addition to explaining/describing a professional experience, it is expected that the foundation of the writing is grounded in sound pedagogy and offers readers three to five references.

-We encourage submissions from educators willing to contribute brief teaching tip (75-100 words) and/or infographic that improves teaching and student learning.
+We encourage submissions from educators willing to contribute brief teaching tip that improves teaching and student learning.
+Please format your infographic sized to 800 x 2000 pixels and allow space for the Scholarly Teacher graphic identity to be placed below your credit.

 Systematic improvement of effective teaching is incomplete without recognizing the student experience.
 As such, we welcome the submission of posts written by students, describing specific experiences that result in more challenges or more significant achievements in today's classroom.
 Including student voices in our reflections about pedagogy is necessary to both enhance and enrich our pursuit of quality education.
 The length of a student submission should be 750-1000 words.